Why the choice matters

 Evaluating tradeoffs

 There is no single “best” CDN.
 Each provider represents tradeoffs between cost, performance, and feature depth.
-The right choice balances what matters most for your application.
+The right choice balances the workload priorities.
 For example, a video service may prioritize throughput and regional presence, while an ecommerce site may value security and fine-grained cache control.